-VI.
-RESULTS
+5. RESULTS

 We perform three different set of experiments.
 First, we wish to test robustness of ShyLU compared to other common algebraic preconditioners.
-Second, we study ShyLU performance on multicore platforms, and in particular the trade-off between flat MPI vs. hybrid models.
+Second, we study ShyLU performance on manycore platforms, and in particular the trade-off between flat MPI vs. hybrid models.
 This study will also look at performance of ShyLU while doing strong scaling.
 Third, we study weak scaling of ShyLU on both 2D and 3D problems.

-A. Experimental setup
+5.1 Experimental setup

-We have implemented ShyLU in C++ within the Trilinos [3] framework.
+We have implemented ShyLU in C++ within the Trilinos [17] framework.
 We leverage several Trilinos packages, in particular:

+Figure 4: Cross-section of 3D unstructured mesh on an irregular domain.

-- 1) Epetra for matrix and vector data structures and kernels. - 2) Isorropia and Zoltan for matrix partitioning and probing. - 3) AztecOO and Belos for iterative solves (GMRES).
+Epetra for matrix and vector data structures and kernels.

+Isorropia/Zoltan for matrix partitioning and probing.

+AztecOO/Belos for iterative solves (GMRES).

 We use two test platforms.
 The first is Hopper, a Cray XE6 at NERSC.
 Hopper has 6392 nodes, each with two twelve-core AMD MagnyCours processors running at 2.1 GHz.
-Thus, each node has 24 cores and is a reasonable prototype for future multicore nodes.
+Thus, each node has 24 cores and is a reasonable prototype for future manycore nodes.
 Furthermore, the hopper system is attractive to us because of its NUMA properties.
 The 24 cores in a node are in fact four six-core UMA sets.
 We use hopper for all our strong scaling and weak scaling studies.
 Our other test platform is an eight-core (dual-socket quad-core) Linux workstation that represents current multicore systems.
 We use this workstation for our robustness experiments.